tier4/AutowareArchitectureProposal.proj/design/Sensing/Sensing.md

 ## Preprocessors

 Preprocessors are responsible for manipulating ROS message data to be more "useful" for following Autonomous Driving stacks.
-Actual implentation depends on how sensor data is used in other stacks.
+Actual implementation depends on how sensor data is used in other stacks.
 This may include:
 - conversion of data format
 - removing unnecessary information
 - complementing necessary information
 - removing noise
-- imporving accuracies
+- improving accuracies

 Since the output of preprocessors will the final output of Sensing stack, it must follow the output ROS message type stated above.